cheesenbeans/BE-NEWS/README.md

 4. Double Check that these are added in a .gitignore file

-5. run `npm install` but do not install any other specific packages at this point
+5.a. run `npm install` .
+This must install v as the minimum version of node.js for this project

+5.b. run `npm install pg` .
+This must install v as the minimum version of node postgres for this project.

+5.c. run `npm install pg-format`.

+5.d. run `npm install dotenv`.

 6. Update the scripts in the package json as follows :